Lumiera

 Cons

-• the GIT submodules are just not there atm. we need to come along with one monolitic large project until they are available.
+• Git submodules are just not usable yet; we need to come along with one monolitic large project until they are available.

 Alternatives